From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Conclusions

+The second comment concerns the BRST symmetry breaking mechanism in our model, which is part of the geometrodynamical phase ascending.
+There is another class of gravity theories \cite{Mielke:2007zs} that uses BRST quantization to obtain an emergent gravity as the dominant classical contribution to the path integral.

-The second comment is about the graviton itself: where are the spin-2 excitations usually associated with gravitons?
+The third comment is about the graviton itself: where are the spin-2 excitations usually associated with gravitons?
 The answer is simple, there are not spin-2 excitations.
 Due to the hierarchy problem, the low energy geometrodynamical theory here occurs at a very high energy scale (near Planck scale) when compared to the other interactions.
 Only after a considerable decrease of the energy, the geometric theory could be linearized in order to background fluctuations be associated with spin-2 waves.
 Thus, at quantum level, the present model is made of spin-1 ``gravitons'' described by the gauge field.
 Then, a kind of attraction/repulsion behaviour can be expected.
 This is a very good feature because it could prevent the usual singularity problems that appear in general relativity.
 We can then look at this theory as having three stages: The first stage is beyond Planck scale where gravity is a pure massless Yang-Mills gauge theory described by spin-1 excitations.
 Then, a second stage takes place when soft BRST symmetry breaking enforces the theory to change to a geometrodynamical theory.
 This sector is a low energy limit.
 However, it is at high energies when compared to the other fundamental interactions.
 Then, a third stage can be originated for weak curvature regime.
 At this last stage, the theory can be linearized around a flat background and then spin-2 perturbations arise as in usual linearized gravity.

-In summary, we have shown that gravity, dark matter and dark energy can arise as an effective feature from a gauge theory.
+In summary, we have shown that gravity, a potential candidate to dark matter and dark energy can arise as an effective feature from a gauge theory.
 Although improvements must be performed, this theory provides good estimates for a semi-perturbative one-loop approximation.
-We found the model a good candidate for a quantum gravity theory.